ihrke/balancinator/help.md

     - manually
     - or download excel sheet (or csv), insert your data and upload again
 4. Choose your balance plot or scatter plot
-    - Feel free to adjust color and order
+    - Feel free to adjust colour and order
     - Download images

 The Balance plot is based on the `divergingPips` R-package developed by Richard Morey: https://github.com/richarddmorey/divergingPips.